krishnashed/data-pipeline/Installation Docs/Minio_on_k8s.md

  /dev/vdf  10 GiB    -          xfs         -        k8-7  -            Ready
 ```

-Now are Persistent Volumes are ready to be used.
+Now our Persistent Volumes are ready to be used.

 **Configuring Storage class**